eic/EicRoot/README.md

 More detailed instructions will follow soon.

-Also /container/app/EicRoot/Dockerfile will be uploaded to a public repository soon.
+Also /container/app/EicRoot/Dockerfile will be uploaded to a public repository.